John R. Countryman: Later activities

 Countryman spent the next five years working in real estate in Georgetown.
 He then worked several years as Executive Director of the Mission for Peace and Cooperation in the Middle East, under the auspices of Search for Common Ground.
 In this position, he organized seminars on conflict resolution for Arabs, Israelis, and Iranians.

 In 1992, he became associate publisher of CEO Update, a newsletter that covers jobs in the nonprofit sector.

-Personal life
+Personal life and death

 Countryman's first wife was a French native whom he met during his tour in Istanbul; they were divorced before he started his tour in Libya in 1971.
-He met his second wife, Illona Zwolski Vachon, during his tour in Libya; she was working as a secretary at the US Embassy in Benghazi.
+He met his second wife, Illona Zwolski Vachon, during his tour in Libya; she was working as a secretary at the U.S. Embassy in Benghazi.
 They married in Malta.
 Illona later became a senior analyst for the United States Agency for International Development.
-The couple has one daughter, Vanessa Countryman, who is currently Secretary of the U.S. Securities and Exchange Commission (SEC).
+The couple had one daughter, Vanessa Countryman, who is currently Secretary of the U.S. Securities and Exchange Commission (SEC).

-Countryman speaks about his diplomatic experiences to students at his high school alma mater during that school's annual Career Day.
+Countryman spoke about his diplomatic experiences to students at his high school alma mater during that school's annual Career Day.
 He was inducted into the Xavier High School Hall of Fame in 2010, sixty years after his graduation.

+Countryman died of pneumonia in Loudoun, Virginia, on December 14, 2024, at the age of 91.